NAPABA Law Foundation Scholarship Frequently Asked Questions

 No. The NAPABA Law Foundation strongly encourages applications from applicants reflecting diverse cultural and experiential backgrounds, people with disabilities and of diverse ethnic, racial, religious, and socioeconomic backgrounds, work experiences, national origins, sexual orientations and ages.

-I will be attending law school in the Fall of 2016, am I eligible to apply?
+I will be starting law school in the Fall, am I eligible to apply?

 Yes.
 Please submit a statement from your law school certifying that you are a law degree candidate enrolled at least part-time.
 Many applicants already have a letter of matriculation which can be submitted to fulfill the NLF Scholarship application requirements.